Searching (film): Plot

 David Kim lives in San Jose, California with his daughter, Margot.
 His wife, Pamela, was diagnosed with lymphoma and died before Margot entered high school.

-One night, Margot attempts to call David, but he is asleep.
-The following day, David is unable to contact Margot.
-Believing she is attending her piano lesson, David calls the instructor but is informed Margot cancelled her lessons six months prior.
-He discovers she pocketed and transferred $2,500 to a now-deleted Venmo account.
-He calls the police, and the case is assigned to Detective Rosemary Vick.
-Through her social media accounts, David learns Margot has become a loner since Pamela's death.
+Margot tells David that she is with a study group and will be there all night.
+Later that night, Margot attempts to call David three times, but he is asleep.
+The next day, David is unable to contact Margot.
+Believing she is at her piano lesson, David calls the instructor, but is told that Margot canceled her lessons six months earlier.
+David files a missing person report, and the case is assigned to Detective Rosemary Vick.
+Through her social media accounts, David learns that Margot has become a loner since Pamela's death.
+He discovers Margot had pocketed the piano lesson money and transferred the $2,500 to a now-deleted Venmo account.
 Vick reports Margot made a fake ID and shows traffic camera footage of her car outside the city, suggesting she may have run away.

-Unconvinced, David discovers Margot had been using a streaming site called YouCast, and befriended a young woman named Hannah, under an anonymous username.
+Unconvinced, David discovers Margot had been using a streaming site called YouCast, and befriended a young woman named Hannah.
 Vick reports Hannah's innocence, having been sighted in Pittsburgh at the time of the disappearance.
-From Margot's Tumblr account, David notices she frequently visited Barbosa Lake near the highway where she was last seen.
-He finds her Pokémon keychain there, and the police discover her car in the lake, containing an envelope with the $2,500.
-A search party is arranged, but a storm slows the process.
+From Margot's Tumblr account, David discovers she frequently visited Barbosa Lake near the highway where she was last seen.
+He finds her Pokémon keychain there, and the police discover her car in the lake, which contains an envelope with $2,500.
+A search party is organized, but a storm delays the operation.

-After David has an altercation with a boy who claims to know where Margot is, Vick tells him he can no longer participate in the investigation.
+After David has an altercation with a boy who claims to know Margot's whereabouts, Vick tells him he can no longer participate in the investigation.
 Undeterred, David visits TMZ, which displays the crime scene photographs, and notices his brother Peter's jacket.
 He discovers text messages between Margot and Peter that suggest an incestuous relationship.
 Upon confrontation, Peter explains they were only smoking marijuana and confiding in each other.
 He chastises David for being negligent towards Margot, who is still grieving Pamela's death.
 Vick calls David and tells him an ex-convict named Randy Cartoff confessed to raping and killing Margot before committing suicide.